Azure/ResourceModules/docs/wiki/Modules.md

-This section and its subsections give you an overview of the principels the modules are built upon, how they are set up, and how you can interact with them.
+This section and its sub-sections give you an overview of the principels the modules are built upon, how they are set up, and how you can interact with them.

 ---
 ### _Navigation_